 An appropriately sized infant car seat is required by law for all children under 12 years of age and less than 150 cm tall.
+Your infant seat must match the specifications of your car.
+For example, a German spec car requires a German car seat.
 It is recommended that you install your car seat prior to your newborn's arrival.
 The New Parent Support Program offers assistance with your car seat installation.
 Please contact NPSP to schedule your appointment with the child passenger safety technician.
 Remember to bring your baby's car seat with you to be discharged from the hospital.